-10.6.1.
+- 10.6.1.
 Tuition refunds are determined and made on a course-by-course basis.
 They are based on a percentage of fees due up until the census date (28th day of term).
-In order to qualify for a refund, the student must provide official notice of withdrawal from the College or dropping of a course to their Academic Advisor and receive approval from the Vice President & Provost during regular College business hours.

-Refunds are based on the following schedule:

-I. By 5 m on the Friday prior to the first class meeting 100% --------- ---------- -------- ---------- ----------- ------- --------- ------

-II.
-By 5pm on the Friday of the first week of classes 75%

-III.
-By 5pm on the Friday of the second week of classes 50% ------ -- -----

-IV.
-By 5pm on the Friday of the third week of classes 25%

-- V. Thereafter - 10.6.2.
+In order to qualify for a refund, the student must provide official notice of withdrawal from the College or dropping of a course to their Academic Advisor and receive approval from the Vice President & Provost during regular College business hours. - 10.6.2.
+Refunds are based on the following schedule: - I. By 5pm on the Friday prior to the first class meeting 100% - II.
+By 5pm on the Friday of the first week of classes 75% - III.
+By 5pm on the Friday of the second week of classes 50% - IV.
+By 5pm on the Friday of the third week of classes 25% - V. Thereafter 0% - 10.6.3.
 Unauthorized absence in any course will not relieve the student of the financial obligation and no refund will be due.
-Students who suspend their studies or are suspended by the College remain liable to pay any fees due up to the point of suspension.
+Students who suspend their studies or are suspended by the College remain liable to pay any fees due up to the point of suspension. - 10.6.4.

-10.6.3.
 In all instances (including exceptional circumstances) where a student is due to be refunded these must first be reviewed and authorized by the Vice President & Provost of the College.